PycraftDeveloper/Gourmet-Heaven/README.md

 The game was programmed to only consider single-finger screen touches as the game is also built for the Windows platform which uses the mouse to replace the lack of touch-screen input and a computer can only have one device controlling the mouse at a time.

+_Note: On the Android and iOS platforms, you cannot connect a keyboard or mouse and use that instead of the touch input._

 ## Credits

 **Project manager:** Joshua Cossar